SirCodes-A-Lot/cloneBookmarklet/README.md

 Add bookmark\
 copy and paste JS into the URL field\
 \
-How to use:\
+# How to use:
 click clone on an odl event\
-click the bookmark you've just made\
+click the bookmark you've just made - removes "clone of " text and scrolls to time and date\
-(This is a work in progress, it doesn't do much yet and hasn't really been tested)\
-\
-What it does:\
-removes "clone of " text\
-scrolls to time and date
+use the date picker to set the start date\
+click the bookmark again - sets end and last booking date to the start date and scrolls to leader\